madhanlalprofession/madhanlalprofession/README.md

 # About Me

-Hello there! 👋 I'm Madhanlal S, a dedicated student with a profound passion for the realm of programming and an insatiable thirst for learning.
+Hello there! 👋 I'm Madhanlal S, a dedicated software engineer with a profound passion for the realm of programming and an insatiable thirst for learning.
 My ultimate aspiration is to secure a coveted position within an esteemed IT company, where I can channel my skills and enthusiasm to make impactful contributions to innovative projects.

 ## Background and Education

-🎓 I am currently pursuing a Bachelor's degree in Computer Science Engineering at Sri Ranganathar Institute of Engineering and Technology.
+🎓 I am graduate in Bachelor's degree in Computer Science Engineering at Sri Ranganathar Institute of Engineering and Technology.
 My academic journey has endowed me with a robust foundation in essential aspects such as data structures, algorithms, and programming languages like Python and Java, nurturing my fascination for the rapidly evolving tech landscape.

 ## Programming Enthusiast